Cagayan de Oro

 Cagayan de Oro is located along the north central coast of Mindanao island facing Macajalar Bay and is bordered by the municipalities of Opol to the west, Tagoloan to the east, and the provinces of Bukidnon and Lanao del Norte to the south of the city.
-According to the 2020 census, the city has a population of 728,402, making it the 10th most populous city in the Philippines.

 Cagayan de Oro is also famous for its white water rafting or kayaking adventures, one of the tourism activities being promoted along the Cagayan de Oro River.

 Etymology

 The name Cagayan de Oro (lit.
 River of Gold) can be traced back to the arrival of the Spanish Augustinian Recollect friars in 1622, the area around Himologan (now Huluga), was already known as "Cagayán".
 Early Spanish written documents in the 16th century already referred to the place as "Cagayán".
+Variations of this word—karayan, kayan, kahayan, kayayan, kagayan and kalayan—all also mean river.

 The region of Northern Mindanao, which included Cagayan de Oro, was granted as encomienda to a certain Don Juan Griego on January 25, 1571.
 It was then former Vice President of the Philippines Emmanuel Peláez who appended "de Oro" to Cagayan.

-The name "Cagayan" is shared by other places in the Philippines; these include the province of Cagayan in northern Luzon, the Cagayan Islands in the northern Sulu Sea, and the former Cagayan de Sulu, currently named Mapun, an island in Tawi-Tawi.
+The name "Cagayan" is shared by other places in the Philippines; these include the province of Cagayan in Cagayan Valley, northern Luzon–in which is said to have similar reference with Cagayan de Oro as they refer to their respective rivers with the same name (one being the longest in the Philippines), the Cagayan Islands in the northern Sulu Sea, and the former Cagayan de Sulu, currently named Mapun, an island in Tawi-Tawi.

 History

-Classical period
+Prehistoric period

 The Cagayan de Oro area was continuously inhabited by Late Neolithic to Iron Age Austronesian cultures.
 The oldest human remains discovered was from the Huluga Caves, once used as a burial place by the natives.
 A skullcap sent to the Scripps Institution of Oceanography in 1977 was dated to be from between 350 and 377 AD.

 The caves have yielded numerous artifacts, but most areas have been badly damaged by guano collectors and amateur treasure hunters.
 Associated with the cave is the Huluga Open Site, believed to be the site of the primary pre-colonial settlement in the region identified as "Himologan" by the first Spanish missionaries.
 The site is located about eight kilometers from present-day Cagayan de Oro.